MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-Item.md

 [!NOTE]
 > Creating a `SymbolicLink` type on Windows requires elevation as administrator.
-> However, on Windows 10 (build 14972 or newer) with Developer Mode enabled no
+> However, Windows 10 (build 14972 or newer) with Developer Mode enabled no
 > longer requires elevation creating symbolic links.

 In a `Certificate` drive, these are the values you can specify: